nappa85/Rustegram/README.md

 ```
 $ cd Rustegram
 $ cargo build
+$ nano config/rustegram.toml
 ```

+nano is just an example, you can use your favourite editor to fill che config parameters.

 For every bot you want to ship, you'll need to build it too.<br/>
 Replace &lt;bot&gt; with bot's name